saeidKhoobdell/ComputerVisionBootcamp/README.md

 # Facial Recognition Projects

-This repository provides a collection of projects related to facial recognition, leveraging advanced machine learning models and deep learning frameworks.

-## Face Recognition with PyTorch
 Explore the [Face Recognition with PyTorch](https://github.com/saeidKhoobdell/FaceRecognitionWithPytorch) repository, which demonstrates the implementation of facial similarity detection and comprehensive facial analysis using PyTorch and the DeepFace library.

 ### Included Projects: